News and Events

 Pathways Seminar 19 September 2017

-The next Pathways to Universal Healthcare seminar will take place on 19 September 2017.
-The seminar will run from 9am – 1 pm in the Science Gallery in Trinity College Dublin and is free to attend and open to the public.
+Pathways to Universal Healthcare seminar took place on 19 September 2017 in the Science Gallery in Trinity College Dublin.

-Roisin Shortall, TD, Chair of the Oireachtas Committee of the Future of Healthcare whose presentation is entitled ‘Sláintecare - reflections from the chair’
+Roisin Shortall, TD, Chair of the Oireachtas Committee of the Future of Healthcare whose presentation was entitled ‘Sláintecare - reflections from the chair’

 Dr Josep Figueras, Director of the European Observatory on Health Systems and Policies, head of the

-WHO European Centre on Health Policy will speak about ‘Situating the Sláintecare report in an international context and lessons for implementation’.
+WHO European Centre on Health Policy whose presentation was entitled ‘Situating the Sláintecare report in an international context and lessons for implementation’.

 4th Global Forum on Human Resources for Health

-The 4th Global Forum on Human Resources for Health will be held in Dublin from 13-17 November 2017.
-The conference planning committee is led by Centre staff Charles Normand and Sheena Cleary, along with other partners.
-Co-hosts alongside Trinity College Dublin include the World Health Organization, the Global Health Workforce Network, Irish Aid, the Department of Health and the Health Service Executive.
-The Forum represents a unique opportunity to engage a multisectoral group of actors across the education, finance, health and labour sectors; multilateral and bilateral agencies; academic institutions; health professional associations and civil society, in a coherent advocacy platform.
-Registration open now.
+The 4th Global Forum on Human Resources for Health was held in Dublin from 13-17 November 2017.
+The conference planning committee was led by Centre staff Charles Normand and Sheena Cleary, along with other partners.
+Co-hosts alongside Trinity College Dublin included the World Health Organization, the Global Health Workforce Network, Irish Aid, the Department of Health and the Health Service Executive.
+The Forum represented a unique opportunity to engage a multisectoral group of actors across the education, finance, health and labour sectors; multilateral and bilateral agencies; academic institutions; health professional associations and civil society, in a coherent advocacy platform.
 More detail available here.

 Oireachtas Committee on the Future of Healthcare